stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

 ---
 title: "Register and Manage Azure Cloud Account"
 metaTitle: "Register and manage an Azure cloud account in Palette"
-metaDescription: "This guide will help you register and manage an Azure cloud account in Palette"
+description: "This guide will help you register and manage an Azure cloud account in Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---